OscarChavez99/Json-Files-for-VS-Code-Cpp/README.md

 # json-s-files-for-VS-Code-C-
-Use this files to compile a C++ project in VS Code and read the comments
+Use this files to compile a C++ project in VS Code. <br>
+!!!Read each files comments!!!